bernardo-sb/blog/_posts/2024-11-23-rust_actor.md

 categories: media
 ---

+In this blog we tinker around the actor model in rust.
+It's a very interesting exercise given Rust's unique features.
 Rust's strengths in memory safety and concurrency make it a great choice for building robust, concurrent systems.
 In this post, we’ll explore a program that implements an **actor model** in Rust using the asynchronous runtime **Tokio**.
 This example illustrates message-passing, state management, and graceful shutdown in a concurrent environment.

 ---